 Leiden University Data Management Network

-All University staff involved or interested in research data management is invited to join Leiden University Data Management Network.
+All University staff involved or interested in research data management are invited to join Leiden University Data Management Network.

 Many people across Leiden University have an interest in, or a responsibility for, good research data management (RDM) within their group, institute, or faculty.